 Do I break out of this meal plan and make other things?
 Of course I do!
 But I try to meal plan to save money, waste less food, and reduce my trips to the grocery store!

 |SIGN IN TO START YOUR MEAL PLAN|

 Arndrea is the most enthusiastic person you will ever meet.
-She runs her own consulting company (and works part time for SPUD.ca) and is also kept busy by her two young children and a dog.
+She is the VP of marketing at Spud.ca and is also kept busy by her two young children and a dog.
 She lives with them and her husband in Squamish, BC, where she enjoys running, snowshoeing, snowboarding, and generally being outdoors.